neoforged/Documentation/docs/resources/server/advancements.md

 ### Custom Criteria Triggers

-Custom criteria triggers can be created by creating a class which implements `SimpleCriterionTrigger<T>` for a class `T` which implements `SimpleCriterionTrigger.SimpleInstance`.
-Typically, the `SimpleInstance` implementor is a subclass of the class which implements `SimpleCriterionTrigger`.
+Custom criteria triggers are made up of two parts: the trigger, which is activated in code at some point you specify by calling `#trigger`, and the instance which defines the conditions under which the trigger should award the criterion.
+The trigger extends `SimpleCriterionTrigger<T>` while the instance implements `SimpleCriterionTrigger.SimpleInstance`.
+The generic value `T` represents the trigger instance type.

-### SimpleCriterionTrigger.SimpleInstance Subclass
+### The SimpleCriterionTrigger.SimpleInstance Implementation

 The `SimpleCriterionTrigger.SimpleInstance` represents a single criteria defined in the `criteria` object.
 Trigger instances are responsible for holding the defined conditions, and returning whether the inputs match the condition.

 Conditions are usually passed in through the constructor.
-The `SimpleCriterionTrigger.SimpleInstance` interface requires only one function, called `player()`, which returns the conditions the player must meet as an `Optional<ContextAwarePredicate>`.
-If the subclass is a Java record, the automatically generated `player()` method will suffice.
+The `SimpleCriterionTrigger.SimpleInstance` interface requires only one function, called `#player`, which returns the conditions the player must meet as an `Optional<ContextAwarePredicate>`.
+If the subclass is a Java record with a `player` parameter of this type (as below), the automatically generated `#player` method will suffice.

 ```java
 public record ExampleTriggerInstance(Optional<ContextAwarePredicate> player, ItemPredicate item) implements SimpleCriterionTrigger.SimpleInstance {